naomorii/SAOHud/README.md

 How does it work ?
 -----

-1 - To start the app manually, use the following command in the terminal :
+1 - To start the app manually, use the following commands in the terminal :

     cd /opt/sao-hud/